Geauga Lake: 2004–2007: Cedar Fair era

-In 2005, Cedar Fair invested $26 million in Wildwater Kingdom, a new water park on the former SeaWorld site, which resulted in the name being altered slightly to Geauga Lake & Wildwater Kingdom.
-The Wildwater Kingdom side had about six water slides and a children's water play area.
+In 2005, Cedar Fair invested $26 million in Wildwater Kingdom, a new water park on the former SeaWorld site, which resulted in the park's name being changed to Geauga Lake & Wildwater Kingdom.
+The Wildwater Kingdom side had six water slides and a children's water play area.
 The Hurricane Hannah area remained.
 Mr. Hyde's Nasty Fall was closed at the end of 2005.
-Usable parts were salvaged for Demon Drop, then at Cedar Point, and the rest was scrapped.
+Usable parts were salvaged for Demon Drop, then located at Cedar Point.

 In 2006, Wildwater Kingdom was expanded to include Tidal Wave Bay.
-The Hurricane Hannah area was then shut down, leaving Wildwater Kingdom as the remaining water park.
-The season was also scaled back, eliminating the spring and fall weekend operations and opening strictly between Memorial Day and Labor Day with one last weekend in mid-September.
-At the end of the season, the X-Flight roller coaster was removed, as well as Steel Venom (formerly Superman The Ultimate Escape).
+The Hurricane Hannah area was then shut down.
+The season was also scaled back, eliminating the spring and fall weekend operations, instead operating strictly between Memorial Day and Labor Day.
+At the end of the season, X-Flight and Steel Venom were removed.
 X-Flight was relocated to Kings Island and opened as Firehawk in 2007.
-Steel Venom was relocated to Dorney Park, where it opened for the 2008 season as Voodoo, until 2009 when it was renamed Possessed.
+Steel Venom was relocated to Dorney Park, where it opened for the 2008 season as Voodoo, and was later renamed Possessed.

 Decline

 Combined attendance at both parks reached an estimated 2.7 million visitors in 2001.
 By 2004, total park attendance had fallen to approximately 700,000 despite a $40 million investment on rides in 2000.
-Citing the Cleveland area as their "most difficult market", Six Flags sold Worlds of Adventure to Cedar Fair in March 2004.
+Citing the Cleveland area as their "most difficult market," Six Flags sold the park to Cedar Fair in March 2004.
 Speculation that the amusement park side would eventually close began after Cedar Fair relocated two major roller coasters – Steel Venom and X-Flight – to other parks prior to the 2007 season.